 It doesn’t work for me to assume altering a flat pattern tissue will solve all my problems.
 Though as a basic book on understanding fitting problems I think Nancy Zieman’s Fitting with Confidence is clear and simple.
 But she only deals with the basics (many of the items in this list), not all the curve issues I listed above as problems for me.
 The ‘pivot and slide’ method also doesn’t work for fit issues which need changes to a pattern piece shape, such as cup size and crotch curve.

 I have found most of my fitting issues need to be dealt with directly on my body, by ‘draping’ a ‘muslin’.
+Fitting issues interact, if you alter one measure on a pattern to solve one problem, it will probably affect another.
+Fabric on the body will show all the fitting issues together.
 There is a fitting class Sew the Perfect Fit from Linda Maynard at Craftsy which illustrates my preferred method.

 Basically in this method, fitting is done by ‘reading the wrinkles’ .